CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

     - These classes provided a container for us to contain all the high level entities for the code base, and nearly every other Object and UseCase used the Storages to access the appropriate entities.
 - Prithee: Worked on the Android GUI redesigning some components and hooking it up to the back end, added the Grocery list use case.
     - significant PR: https://github.com/CSC207-UofT/course-project-gries-fan-club/pull/94
-    -  Matcher Use Case is essential to our project.
-One part of our specification was matching items based on unique tags described the items.
-This pull request completes that part of the specification, thus being my favourite
+    -  This was my favourite pull request.
+The reason why This is my favourite is because I implemented a major part of our specification.
+The grocery contains all the ingredients that are needed for recipes you want to make but don't have the ingredients for.
+Furthermore, there was lots of good discussion in the pull request when changes were requested.
+This ultimately led to cleaner and more efficient code.

 **Reflection Moving Forward:**
 * Having an API connected to our application with lists of recipes and ingredients